PipedreamHQ/pipedream/docs/docs/migrate-from-v1/README.md

 <img src="./images/test-workflow-portions.png" alt="Selectively pick testing your workflow above or below the current step is now available.">

-Now you can also choose to only test steps up to a certain step, or after a current step.
+Now you can also choose to limit your test runs of your workflow before _or_ after the current step.

 ### Deploying Changes

-After you're happy with your changes, you can **deploy** them to your production workflow.
+After you're happy with your changes, **deploy** them to your production workflow.
 Just click the **Deploy** button in the top right hand corner of the screen.

 After deploying your changes, your workflow is now live.

 ## Node.js Code Step Changes